samclark2015/caddy-code-plugin/README.md

 # CAD VSCode Extension
-This is an add-on for VSCode implementing some tools for the BNL CAD Controls group
+This is an add-on for VSCode implementing some tools for the Collider-Accelerator Department's Controls group at Brookhaven Lab